Translate

 RoseBlood Aesthetics

-Today, Splintered’s own master of panache and charm is here to chat up my latest retelling by critiquing spotlighting some of the scenes, fashions, and settings in RoseBlood.
-And to prove how accomodating he can be, he’s even embracing the Phantom theme (he claims it’s because the style complements his subterfuge top hat, but I suspect it’s more because Alyssa thinks masks are sexy).
+Today, Splintered’s own master of panache and charm is here to chat up my latest retelling by critiquing spotlighting some of the scenes, fashions, and settings in RoseBlood, using the book's official pinterest board for inspiration.
+And to prove how accommodating he can be, he’s even embracing the Phantom theme (he claims it’s because the style complements his subterfuge top hat, but I suspect it’s more because Alyssa thinks masks are sexy).

 And with that, I give the floor to Morpheus, moth-man extraordinaire.